oracle-livelabs/common/labs/sqldevweb-login/sqldevweb-login.md

     ![Database Actions Dashboard](./images/db-actions-main.png)

-8. If you are directed to the *Sign In* page, sign in as the ADMIN user by providing database instance’s default administrator account credentials, **Username - ADMIN** with the admin password you specified when creating the database.
+8. If you are directed to the *Sign In* page, sign in as the ADMIN user by providing database instance’s default administrator account credentials, **Username - ADMIN** and with the admin password you specified when creating the database.
 Click **Sign in**.

     ![Sign in](./images/sdw-signin-admin.png " ")